-The following report documents the design process of The Smart Bird Feeder.
+The following report documents the Smart Bird Feeder design process.
 It will start off with the motivations, goals, and objectives for this project.
 It will then proceed to describe the details of the requirement specifications and how our team designed our smart bird feeder device to adhere to these requirements, such as choosing to partially use low power modes in our device for the purpose of limiting battery consumption.
 Chapter 3, known as the technology investigation chapter, will contain the decisions made for each of the individual parts of the system and the steps that lead to those decisions.
+Some of the choices made in that section include the reasoning behind why, as a group, we decided to choose. the NVIDIA Jetson Nano 2GB Developer Kit and React Native as our UI software development kit.
 Subsequently, the report will dive deep into the design constraints that deal with such things like power consumption and ease of use, and standards set by such organizations as IEEE, that influence the making of our project.
 This document then moves on to design details that go into discussing and providing visual depictions of such things as the hardware, software, interfaces, and schematic of the overall system.
 Then, once the design section is adequately discussed, the report will go into the overall integration of the custom PCB into our smart bird feeder device, the design of the PCB, and system testing performed on our smart bird feeder device.
 Afterwards, the paper will finish off with an administration section followed by an overall conclusion.